kbulloch/remove_subject_module/README.md

 ###Description

-This Drupal 7 custom module remove the subject line from the comment form found on the welcome page.
+This Drupal 7 custom module remove the subject line from the comment form found on the a basic page.

 ###Legal